 - Adhesion – The attraction of water molecules towards polar surfaces.

-- Surface tension – The molecules of water are more attracted to each other in liquid phase than in the gas phase.
+- Surface tension – The molecules of water are more attracted to each other in the liquid phase than in the gas phase.

 Opening and Closing of Stomata

-The orientation of the microfibrils in the guard cells also plays an important role in the opening of the stoma.
-The radial orientation of the microfibrils makes it easier for the stoma to open.
+The orientation of the microfibrils in the guard cells also plays an important role in the opening of the stomata.
+The radial orientation of the microfibrils makes it easier for the stomata to open.
 The stomata close when the turgidity of the guard cells decreases due to the water loss and the interior walls form a crescent shape retrieve their original shape.